New evidence shows Trump was told many times there was no voter fraud — but he kept saying it anyway

 In its court filing, the committee also cited an email from Eastman to Jacob at 9:44 p.m. on Jan.
 6 — after the Capitol had been cleared of rioters and Congress had reconvened — in which he continued to push for Pence to delay the vote.
 Arguing that Congress had already violated the law’s exact procedure, Eastman wrote, “I implore you to consider one more relatively minor violation” and have Pence adjourn the session before the votes were counted.

 Despite the evidence that Trump was repeatedly warned he was misleading people, several people said Trump spent the weeks between the election and Jan.
-6 consulting with other confidantes, including Giuliani, who insisted the election was rife with irregularities and fraud.
+6 consulting with other confidants, including Giuliani, who insisted the election was rife with irregularities and fraud.
 People who have spent extensive time around Trump say he fiercely insists even in private he was the election’s true winner.

-Former campaign adviser Jason Miller testified to to the committee that a campaign data expert had told Trump days after the election that he had lost, according to the committee’s Wednesday court filing.
+Former campaign adviser Jason Miller testified to the committee that a campaign data expert had told Trump days after the election that he had lost, according to the committee’s Wednesday court filing.
 Miller has told others privately that Trump repeatedly rejected such briefings and was “never going to give it up.”

 Legal experts said it might be difficult to prove in a courtroom that Trump acted with criminal intent if Trump was persuaded of his own falsehoods.
 Raskin insisted that the committee is not trying to solve “the question of criminal culpable intent.”